Basselope/basselope.io/CONTRIBUTING.md

 ## General Workflow

-1. Fork the repo, clone to local computer, run `npm install` and then `gulp init` to build out the file-tree structure
+1. Fork the repo, clone to local computer, run `npm install` and then `gulp init` to build the project and install/prepare its dependencies.
-1. Cut a namespaced feature branch from master
+1. Cut a namespaced feature branch from the dev branch.
+Your branch should follow this naming convention:
-  - bug/...
+  - design/...
   - feat/...
+  - fix/...
+  - chore/...
-  - test/...
+  - refactor/...
   - doc/...
-  - refactor/...
 1. Make commits to your feature branch.
 Prefix each commit like so:
-  - (feat) Added a new feature
-  - (fix) Fixed inconsistent tests [Fixes #0]
+  - `[design] ...`
+    - additions like psudo-code or rough-draft-code that is not yet in use
-  - (refactor) ...
+  - `[feat] ...`
+    - explicitly extends the functionality of the project
-  - (cleanup) ...
+  - `[fix] ...`
+    - changes that address existing problems
-  - (test) ...
+  - `[refactor] ...`
+    - improvements to design patterns & general changes that don't inherently change functionality
-  - (doc) ...
+  - `[chore] ...`
+    - work done on testing and build tools
-  - (design) ...
+  - `[doc] ...`
+    - additions & improvements to the documentation

-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
+1. When you've completed your changes, `git pull --rebase upstream dev` changes into your branch. submit a [pull request][] to the dev branch.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
-1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit on the same branch.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

 ## Detailed Workflow